Maryland Will & Trust Attorneys Dedicated to Providing Personalized Estate Planning Guidance

 - Trust: A trust is a document and a legal designation created during the life of the Settlor (creator) of the trust.
 The trust is a direct reflection of the grantor(s).
 Like a will, a trust will indicate the wishes of the Settlor(s).
 But critically, the provisions of a trust can be effective as soon as it is executed, not necessarily upon the death of the Settlor(s).
 In fact, most trusts can be used if the Settlor becomes incapacitated.
 Also, couples and families can create trusts.
 Therefore, a Settlor can name his or herself the initial Trustee (decision-maker for the trust) and begin placing property and assets in the name of the trust.
 Property and assets in the name of the trust are not probate assets and do not have to go through Probate Court upon the death of the Settlor.
 Instead, a successor Trustee is designated in the Trust.
 This successor Trustee is appointed upon the death or serious disability of the initial Trustee and/or Settlor in order to provide for their care or administer their estate.
 In all cases, the Trustee must follow the terms of the trust document, including giving distributions to trust Beneficiaries.

 The first and most essential step in an estate plan is drafting a will.
-If there is no written, verified expression of your wishes in the event of your death, then Maryland law will decide what becomes of your legacy.
-The attorneys at Altman & Associates believe that every individual’s story and circumstances are unique.
+If there is no written, verified expression of your wishes in the event of your death, then state law will decide what becomes of your legacy.
+Our team believes that every individual’s story and circumstances are unique.
 You have concerns and preferences which should be protected after you pass away.
 Here is small sampling of the myriad of subjects your will can address:

 - The future care of your minor or disabled child.

 - Distributions of your monetary assets and personal property.

 - Transfers of title to real property, such as your home.